 1. The Cap-less Shampoo Bottles by Marilu Valente

 Designer Marilou Valente's concept for a "shampoo bottle of the future," made from recycled plastic and without a difficult-to-recycle cap, has been praised as a simple fix to a large part of the world's waste problem.
 Many shampoo bottles are made from recyclable plastic, but their caps are often made from non-recyclable materials, adding a lot of waste to landfills.
 To solve this problem, Valente's bottle has no cap at all, but rather a short hose which "plugs" into a hole in the side of the bottle where the shampoo is dispensed.

 Although Valente's design isn't yet on the market, it soon will be, if the designer has her way.
 In the meantime, she was invited to speak about her design at the London Design Festival in 2016 as part of a special forum on plasticity.

 2. The Biovessel by Bionicraft

 Think composting is only for those with strong stomachs and big back yards?
 Think again!
-Taiwan-based company Bionicraft has recently undergone a successful Kickstarter campaign to fund production of their urban, desktop composter: Biovessel.
+Taiwan-based company Bionicraft has recently undergone a successful campaign to fund production of their urban, desktop composter: Biovessel.
 This one-of-a-kind gadget encases soil, earthworms, and food scraps beneath a pretty, two-toned piece of modern art.